C. B. Macpherson: On Milton Friedman

 Essay VII of the Essays in Retrieval was titled "Elegant Tombstones: A Note on Friedman's Freedom" and was a direct challenge to certain assumptions of "freedom" made by Milton Friedman in Capitalism and Freedom.
 For Macpherson, capitalism was discordant with freedom.
 Part of the disagreement can be found in the differing interpretations of "freedom".
 For self-described "classical liberals" like Friedman, freedom is negative and is seen as an absence of constraints or freedom of choice.
 Following a tradition that began with G. W. F. Hegel, Macpherson viewed freedom as positive and defined it as the freedom to develop one's fullest human potential.

 Friedman shows great disdain for positive freedom, associating it with Marxism and communism; he uses the term liberal with derision when referring to socialists, while contesting that he was a true liberal.
 Macpherson's criticisms of Friedman rest on three claims: (1) an "error" that tarnishes Friedman's attempt to demonstrate that capitalism organizes the economic activities of society without coercion; (2) the "inadequacy" of his assertion that capitalism is a necessary component of freedom, and that socialism is inconsistent with freedom; and (3) the "fallacy" of his evidence that capitalism is an ethically sound principle of distribution.

 Macpherson contends that the coercion in capitalism is that one cannot choose not to be subjected to capitalist economic relations in a capitalist society.
 One can, of course, choose to change jobs, but one cannot choose not to work.
 For the exchange to be truly voluntary "the proviso that is needed is whether to enter into any exchange at all."
 The workers need money but cannot barter; therefore, they are coerced into the monetary system.
-Furthermore, the voluntary nature of the exchange is only evident in cases of perfect competition where each product is the same and there are an infinite number of suppliers.
-Also, Macpherson took issue with corporations as "individuals" in a capitalist society.